Fitting Powder Diffraction data

 Before diving into the more complex fitting exercise with the Laβ‚€.β‚…Baβ‚€.β‚…CoO₃ (LBCO) crystal structure, let’s start with a simpler example using the silicon (Si) crystal structure.
 This will help us understand the basic concepts and steps involved in fitting a crystal structure using powder diffraction data.

-For this part of the tutorial, we will use the powder diffraction data from the previous tutorial, simulated using the Si crystal structure.
+For this part of the notebook, we will use the powder diffraction data previously simulated using the Si crystal structure.

 πŸ“¦ Create a Project – β€˜reference’#